Franko88Bit/FRANKO-ReadMe-Generator/README.md

 As a developer i am creating a README generator so that a user can generate a readme from my javascript program.
 So that a user can generate a readme easily and faster without manually typing to create a readme file.

 Since this application is not deployed like usual via github pages, I will provide a link to a video demonstrating its functionality.
-I will use technology to record the video from the computer and verbally walk through the functionality of this app, end to end.git
+I will use technology to record the video from the computer and verbally walk through the functionality of this app, end to end.